Human sexual activity: Religious and ethical

 Human sexual activity is generally influenced by social rules that are culturally specific and vary widely.

 Sexual ethics, morals, and norms relate to issues including deception/honesty, legality, fidelity and consent.
-Some activities, known as sex crimes in some locations, are illegal in some jurisdictions, including those conducted between (or among) consenting and competent adults (examples include sodomy law and adult-adult incest).
+Some activities, known as sex crimes in some locations, are illegal in some jurisdictions, including those conducted between (or among) consenting and competent adults (examples include sodomy law and adult–adult incest).

 Some people who are in a relationship but want to hide polygamous activity (possibly of opposite sexual orientation) from their partner, may solicit consensual sexual activity with others through personal contacts, online chat rooms, or, advertising in select media.

 Swinging involves singles or partners in a committed relationship engaging in sexual activities with others as a recreational or social activity.
 The increasing popularity of swinging is regarded by some as arising from the upsurge in sexual activity during the sexual revolution of the 1960s.

 Some people engage in various sexual activities as a business transaction.
 When this involves having sex with, or performing certain actual sexual acts for another person in exchange for money or something of value, it is called prostitution.
 Other aspects of the adult industry include phone sex operators, strip clubs, and pornography.

 Gender roles and the expression of sexuality

 Social gender roles can influence sexual behavior as well as the reaction of individuals and communities to certain incidents; the World Health Organization states that, "Sexual violence is also more likely to occur where beliefs in male sexual entitlement are strong, where gender roles are more rigid, and in countries experiencing high rates of other types of violence."
 Some societies, such as those where the concepts of family honor and female chastity are very strong, may practice violent control of female sexuality, through practices such as honor killings and female genital mutilation.

-The relation between gender equality and sexual expression is recognized, and promotion of equity between men and women is crucial for attaining sexual and reproductive health, as stated by the UN International Conference on Population and Development Program of Action:
+Initiation of sexual activities by women was found to increase sexual satisfaction.
+The promotion of equality between men and women is considered crucial for attaining sexual and reproductive health according to the UN International Conference on Population and Development Program of Action: